Hardware-Aware Static Optimization of Hyperdimensional Computations: Illustrative Example: Knowledge Graph

-\textbf{Query Execution.} We determine if a node hypervector contains the query tuple by computing the hamming distance \codein{\distance{query}{ds[i]}} between each node hypervector in item memory and the query hypervector and then comparing the distance to some hypervector-specific distance threshold $\threshold_i$.
-If the calculated distance is below the specified threshold, then the $\tuple{\codein{\lit{act},\lit{likes},\lit{apples}}}$ query tuple is in the node's edge set and the node is counted as a match.
+This query can be dispatched on the hypervector representation of the student knowledge graph.
+We construct the \textit{apples} query hypervector by binding together the relation, concept, and interaction hypervectors together (Line 8) -- this is the same encoding used for the edge in the knowledge graph.
+We then determine if a node hypervector contains the query tuple by computing the Hamming distance \codein{\distance{query}{ds[\syn{node}]}} between the query hypervector and the node hypervectors in item memory (line 10).
+Node hypervectors with a distance below some node-specific distance threshold $\threshold$ contain $\tuple{\codein{\lit{act},\lit{likes},\lit{apples}}}$ query tuple in its edge set, and the corresponding key is returned as a match.
+This query cannot be expressed as a winner-take-all query as the number of matches is unknown.

-\textbf{Accuracy Requirement.} For this example, we want the \textit{apples} query to complete with 99\% accuracy, even in the presence of hardware error.
-We are specifically interested in \textit{optimizing} the HD computation to minimize the data stored in item memory while still attaining this target accuracy.

-In this example, let's consider the case where we're executing the HD computation on an accelerator that stores the node hypervectors written to item memory stored in 2-bit-per-cell resistive RAM.
-This storage medium is 2x denser than conventional binary storage but has a 2.15\% chance of corrupting a bit in memory.
-See Section~\ref{sec:results} for a more detailed discussion on the target hardware platform.